lisardowo/ESP32_Practice/lib/Artemisa/README.md

 # Artemisa Library/API Documentation

+---

+This device is intended solely for experimental purposes and is not meant for any illegal activities.
+We do not condone unlawful behavior and strongly encourage you to use it only within the bounds of the law.

+---

 Artemisa is a Wi-Fi promiscuous sniffer and 802.11 frame parser intended for ESP32 (ESP-IDF via PlatformIO).
 The final objective of the device is to scan and display relevant security information of nearby networks for auditing; paired with their big brother(Hermes-Module HUB(currently under development T.T)) the device can display a small map of the networks it scans and throw sum small, basic attacks to prove founded vulnerabilityes.
 It is organized as small C modules that can be reused as a library and extended by final users.

 ## Index